Venice in 3 Days: tips, what to see, and much more

 End the day with a gourmet dinner

-To end this fantastic day, there is nothing better than, when you get off the gondola, go to one of the best restaurants in the center to celebrate with a delicious dinner.
+To end this fantastic day, there is nothing better than going to one of the best restaurants in the center as you get off the gondola.

 Day 3: Say goodbye to Venice by visiting its islands

-You have reached the last day of your visit to Venice and, as you have already visited the major attractions and must-see places, I would like to suggest that you dedicate this day to visit the two most important neighboring islands of the city: I'm talking about an excursion to Murano and Burano.
+You have reached the last day of your visit to Venice and, as you have already visited the main attractions, I would like to suggest that you dedicate this day to visit the two most important neighboring islands of the city and book an excursion to Murano and Burano.

-You may have the feeling that you have to go far away but, in Venice everything is quite close and it will only take you 30 minutes to get there by vaporetto.
+You may have the feeling of having to go far away but, in Venice everything is quite close and it will only take you 30 minutes to get there by vaporetto.

 Sail to Murano